github/site-policy/Policies/github-terms-of-service.md

 ### C. Acceptable Use
 **Short version:** *GitHub hosts a wide variety of collaborative projects from all over the world, and that collaboration only works when our users are able to work together in good faith.
 While using the service, you must follow the terms of this section, which include some restrictions on content you can post, conduct on the service, and other limitations.
 In short, be excellent to each other.*

-Your use of the Website and Service must not violate any applicable laws, including copyright or trademark laws, export control or sanctions laws, or other laws in your jurisdiction.
-You are responsible for making sure that your use of the Service is in compliance with laws and any applicable regulations.
+Your use of the Website and Service must not violate any applicable laws (including copyright or trademark laws, export control or sanctions laws, or other laws in your jurisdiction), and you are responsible for this compliance.

-You agree that you will not under any circumstances violate our [Acceptable Use Policies](https://help.github.com/articles/github-acceptable-use-policies) or [Community Guidelines](https://help.github.com/en/articles/github-community-guidelines).
+You will not under any circumstances violate our [Acceptable Use Policies](https://help.github.com/articles/github-acceptable-use-policies) or [Community Guidelines](https://help.github.com/en/articles/github-community-guidelines).

 ### D. User-Generated Content
 **Short version:** *You own content you create, but you allow us certain rights to it, so that we can display and share the content you post.
 You still have control over your content, and responsibility for it, and the rights you grant us are limited to those we need to provide the service.
 We have the right to remove content or close Accounts if we need to.*

 #### 1. Responsibility for User-Generated Content
-You may create or upload User-Generated Content while using the Service.
 You are solely responsible for the content of, and for any harm resulting from, any User-Generated Content that you post, upload, link to or otherwise make available via the Service, regardless of the form of that Content.
 We are not responsible for any public display or misuse of your User-Generated Content.

 #### 2. GitHub May Remove Content
 We do not pre-screen User-Generated Content, but we have the right (though not the obligation) to refuse or remove any User-Generated Content that, in our sole discretion, violates any GitHub terms or policies.

 #### 3. Ownership of Content, Right to Post, and License Grants
-You retain ownership of and responsibility for Your Content.
-If you're posting anything you did not create yourself or do not own the rights to, you agree that you are responsible for any Content you post; that you will only submit Content that you have the right to post; and that you will fully comply with any third party licenses relating to Content you post.
+You:
+1) retain ownership of, and responsibility for, Your Content,
+2) will only submit Content that you have the right to post,
+3) are responsible for such submitted Content (even when you don't own the Content), AND
+4) will fully comply with any third party licenses relating to such Content.

-Because you retain ownership of and responsibility for Your Content, we need you to grant us — and other GitHub Users — certain legal permissions, listed in Sections D.4 — D.7.
-These license grants apply to Your Content.
-If you upload Content that already comes with a license granting GitHub the permissions we need to run our Service, no additional license is required.
-You understand that you will not receive any payment for any of the rights granted in Sections D.4 — D.7.
+Because of 1) above, we need you to grant us — and other GitHub Users — the legal permissions listed in Sections D.4 — D.7; these permissions apply to Your Content.
+You understand you will receive no payment for this.
+If a pre-existing license already grants these permissions, no additional license is required.
 The licenses you grant to us will end when you remove Your Content from our servers, unless other Users have forked it.

 #### 4. License Grant to Us
-We need the legal right to do things like host Your Content, publish it, and share it.
 You grant us and our legal successors the right to store, parse, and display Your Content, and make incidental copies as necessary to render the Website and provide the Service.
+If, and only if, you want examples of what these rights enable us to do with Your Content, read the following bullet points:
-This includes the right to do things like copy it to our database and make backups; show it to you and other users; parse it into a search index or otherwise analyze it on our servers; share it with other users; and perform it, in case Your Content is something like music or video.
+- Copy it to our database and make backups.
+- Show it to you and other users.
+- Parse it into a search index or otherwise analyze it on our servers.
+- Share it with other users.
+- Perform it (in case Your Content is something like music or video.)

 This license does not grant GitHub the right to sell Your Content or otherwise distribute or use it outside of our provision of the Service.

 #### 5. License Grant to Other Users
-Any User-Generated Content you post publicly, including issues, comments, and contributions to other Users' repositories, may be viewed by others.
+Any User-Generated Content you post publicly (including issues, comments, and contributions to other Users' repositories) may be viewed by others.
 By setting your repositories to be viewed publicly, you agree to allow others to view and "fork" your repositories (this means that others may make their own copies of Content from your repositories in repositories they control).

 If you set your pages and repositories to be viewed publicly, you grant each User of GitHub a nonexclusive, worldwide license to use, display, and perform Your Content through the GitHub Service and to reproduce Your Content solely on GitHub as permitted through GitHub's functionality (for example, through forking).
 You may grant further rights if you [adopt a license](/articles/adding-a-license-to-a-repository/#including-an-open-source-license-in-your-repository).
 If you are uploading Content you did not create or own, you are responsible for ensuring that the Content you upload is licensed under terms that grant these permissions to other GitHub Users.

 #### 6. Contributions Under Repository License
 Whenever you make a contribution to a repository containing notice of a license, you license your contribution under the same terms, and you agree that you have the right to license your contribution under those terms.
 If you have a separate agreement to license your contributions under different terms, such as a contributor license agreement, that agreement will supersede.

-Isn't this just how it works already?
-Yep.
 This is widely accepted as the norm in the open-source community; it's commonly referred to by the shorthand "inbound=outbound".
-We're just making it explicit.

 #### 7. Moral Rights
 You retain all moral rights to Your Content that you upload, publish, or submit to any part of the Service, including the rights of integrity and attribution.
 However, you waive these rights and agree not to assert them against us, to enable us to reasonably exercise the rights granted in Section D.4, but not otherwise.

-To the extent this agreement is not enforceable by applicable law, you grant GitHub the rights we need to use Your Content without attribution and to make reasonable adaptations of Your Content as necessary to render the Website and provide the Service.
+You grant GitHub the rights we need to use Your Content without attribution and to make reasonable adaptations of Your Content as necessary to render the Website and provide the Service.

 ### E. Private Repositories
 **Short version:** *You may have access to private repositories.
 We treat the content of private repositories as confidential, and we only access it for support reasons, with your consent, or if required to for security reasons.*